Hell Is Us

 Hell Is Us is an action-adventure game developed by Rogue Factor and published by Nacon.
 It was released for PlayStation 5, Windows, and Xbox Series X/S on September 4, 2025.
+A port for Nintendo Switch 2 is scheduled to release on October 28, 2026.

 Gameplay

+In the game, the player must fight against supernatural beings known as Hollow Walkers with various melee weapons.

 Hell Is Us is an action-adventure video game played from a third-person perspective.
 In the game, the player assumes control of a soldier named Rémi, and fights against supernatural beings named "Hollow Walkers".
 Players can combat these creatures using a variety of melee weapons such as swords, polearms and axes, with each having their own attack style and speed.
 Rémi is also equipped with a drone which can be used to distract hostile creatures.
 Players need to manage both the health and stamina of Rémi.
 Stamina will gradually regenerate but health will not, though Rémi's maximum stamina at any given moment is limited by his current health level.
 Fighting in an exhausted state means that the player character attacks more weakly and is more vulnerable.

 Hadea was described by the team as a "semi-open world", and the game tasks players to gather clues to find Rémi's parents.
 The game forgoes features commonly found in other games such as waypoints, quest logs and map markers.
 Players must listen to Rémi's conversations with non-playable characters in order to find out the locations of their objectives.